LPCIC/coq-elpi/README.md

 ## Organization of the repository

-The code of the Coq plugin (written in OCaml) implementing the `Elpi...` vernacular command and `elpi...` tactic invocation command is in the [src](src) directory.
+The code of the Coq plugin implementing the `Elpi...` vernacular command and `elpi...` tactic invocation command is in the [src](src) directory.
 The plugin also implements the HOAS encoding of Coq terms, as well as the API one can use to access Coq's internal data.
-Theory files [theories](theories) define commands or tactics implemented in elpi, and test their implementation.
+Coq files in the [theories](theories) directory define commands or tactics implemented in elpi, and test their implementation.

-The bridge between Coq and elpi is described in [coq-api.elpi](coq-api.elpi).
+The bridge between Coq and elpi is documented in [coq-api.elpi](coq-api.elpi).

-A very minimal standard library of elpi functions is provided by [lp-lib.elpi](lp-lib.elpi) and [coq-lib.elpi](coq-lib.elpi).
+A very minimal library of elpi functions is provided by [lp-lib.elpi](lp-lib.elpi) and [coq-lib.elpi](coq-lib.elpi).

 The files [elpi-command.elpi](elpi-command.elpi) and [elpi-tactic.elpi](elpi-tactic.elpi) define which elpi files are atomatically accumulated when one defines a command or a tactic.